Large SVARs: Applications

 \subsection{Small SVAR of the World Oil Market}

-In our first application, we replicate the results of \citet*{kilianmurphy2014}, who extend the framework of \citet*{kilian2012agnostic} by incorporating oil inventories to identify speculative demand shocks.
-The identification strategy in \citet*{kilianmurphy2014} relies on tight sign and ranking restrictions, which result in a small identified set and may render standard accept-reject algorithms slow.
-As we demonstrate below, our algorithm can implement this identification strategy faster the time required by the accept-reject method used by \citeauthor{chan2025largestructuralvarsmultiple} \citeyearpar{chan2025largestructuralvarsmultiple}.
-Notably, \citet*{kilianmurphy2014} adopt an approach similar to that of \citet*{chan2025largestructuralvarsmultiple}, relying on permutations and sign alternations.
-Therefore, the computation times we report for the accept-reject algorithm are comparable to those in the original study.
+In our first application, we replicate the results of \citet{kilianmurphy2014}, who extend the framework of \citet{kilian2012agnostic} by incorporating oil inventories to identify speculative demand shocks.
+The identification strategy in \citet{kilianmurphy2014} relies on tight sign and elasticity bound restrictions, which result in a small identified set and may render standard accept-reject algorithms slow.
+Notably, \citet{kilianmurphy2014} adopt an approach similar to that of \citet*{chan2025largestructuralvarsmultiple}, relying on permutations and sign alternations.
+Therefore, when using the same set of sign and elasticity bound restrictions, the computation times we report for the accept-reject algorithm are comparable to those in the original study and similar to those obtained with our {Gibbs-based} approach.
+However, when an additional elasticity bound is introduced, the accept-reject approach becomes computationally unfeasible, while the Gibbs sampler remains as fast, highlighting the speed advantages of our algorithm in such settings.